isbeorn/nina.docs/docs/tabs/options/equipment.md

 * Specify the bayer pattern for DSLR/OSC cameras.
 Leave it to Auto for auto-selection from camera drivers.

 ### Enable bit scaling
-* Indicates if data should be shifted to 16 bits. *Only relevant for Touptek, Altair and Omegon cameras*
+* Indicates if data should be shifted to 16 bits. *Only relevant for Touptek, Risingcam, Altair, Mallincam, Omegon and SVBony cameras*

 ### Bulb Mode
 * Allows you to change the bulb mode of the camera.
 Native will work in most cases.